 Our Community Literacy Lab will be located in a deprived area of London.
 Most of the areas we work in are in the top 10%-20% of deprived areas of the country according to the Indices of Deprivation.
 In 2016-2017, 90% of the children we worked with either received Free School Meals or Pupil Premium, had a Special Educational Need or spoke English as an Additional Language (which can be a barrier when coupled with deprivation).
 Our Lab would serve an area where these issues are a factor.

-Our Community Literacy Lab will have places for 12 children who are disadvantaged, underachieving or in some other way vulnerable.
-Should these children make accelerated progress and graduate from the Lab early, we will use the space to support further children.
-Additional benefits will come to the wider community through the building of links with community groups and families.
+Our Community Literacy Lab will have places for 12 disadvantaged children (per week).
+Should these children make accelerated progress and graduate from the Lab early, we will use the space to support further children and we anticipate supporting 20 children via this project.
+Added value will come to the wider community through the building of links with community groups and families.
 Parents will be closely involved with their children's learning and given strategies to support them at home.

 Delivering one-to-one literacy support early on is effective.
 For example, last year children who graduated from our one-to-one Literacy Lab made average gains of over 25 months in their reading and comprehension age.
 92% narrowed their reading gap and 50% closed their reading gap completely.
 87% narrowed their comprehension and 57% closed it completely.
 We have 25 years' experience of delivering Literacy Labs and this year successfully launched our first four Community Literacy Labs.

 Read more about the Charity running this project.